heygrady/react-redux-notes/react-redux-starter-kit-todos.md

 # this doesn't work yet
 redux g component TodosView --path routes/Todos
 ```

+## View: `src/routes/Todos/components/TodosView.js`
+In the `src/routes/Todos/index.js` file we referenced the `TodosView`.
+A view is just a component.
+A view is specific to a route, meaning that a route's primary component is usually considered a view.
+The react-redux-starter-kit has a [blueprint for views](https://github.com/davezuko/react-redux-starter-kit/tree/master/blueprints/view) that you can use with `redux g view ViewName` but we're not going to use that because it can't add files inside of a route and we want to use the fractal project layout.
+By default the generator creates a `${ViewName}View.js` file in the `views/` folder.
+We've placed our view in the `components/` folder under our route.

+Why?
+Because a view is just a component (unless it's a container).
+It's not necessary to break views out into another folder because it's customary to name a view component with like `${RouteName}View`.
+This makes it unmistakable that the component in question is the view for your route.
+You are likely to see different developers have different preferences for where the view is located.
+One reason to keep it in the components folder is that you could reasonably have a view that is a container.
+In that case the `views/` folder would conceal the fact that the view was a container.
+Meanwhile, if you keep the view in either the `components/` or `containers/` folder a developer would have a hint about what the file contains before they even open it.

 This is more straighforward file than a route because it's just a simple presentational component.
 You can see that we import React, import the `Footer`, `AddTodo` and `VisibleTodoList` and then export a template that simply outputs them.